Part 7 R Scripts

 Here’s starter code:

-times <- c()
+<- c() times

-The c() function is how we make a vector in R. The “c” stands for “concatenate”.
+function is how we make a vector in R.

 Operations happen component-wise.
 Change those times to minutes.
 How can we “save” the results?